vestrainteractive/bsky-embed/README.md

 New in version 1.1:  Shortcode and dark mode support!
 [bsky_embed username="vestrainteractive.com" limit="4" height="150" mode="dark"]

-Version 1.1 and later does not need the truncate.js file.
-We have left it here for legacy reasons.
-In the final release zip, it will not be included.
-You will likely need to style the output using CSS.

 Inspired by DavidC @twowheelsin.com

 GDPR INFO: